PovertyAction/LAC_summit_python/README.md

 ### Materials in this repository
 1) Code and Readme for Introduction to Python session
 2) Code and Readme Natural Language Processing Lab
-3) Intructions for installing Python
+3)	Instructions for installing Python
-4) Aditional resources
+4)	Additional resources

 ### Running the Jupyter notebooks during the workshop
 You will be running the Python notebooks on a server, so you do not need to install any software.
 Your username